-If your child has returned to school full-time and light physical activity isn’t causing symptoms, she can go back to play activities like skateboarding, scooter or bike riding, rough-and-tumble play, surfing or casual sports with friends.
+If your child has returned to school full-time and light physical activity isn’t causing symptoms, they can go back to doing activities like skateboarding, scooter or bike riding, rough-and-tumble play, surfing or casual sports with friends.

 These kinds of activities do place your child at increased risk of further injury.
-This is why it’s important to make sure your child is free of symptoms before he goes back to them.
+This is why it’s important to make sure your child is free of symptoms before they go back to them.

 Returning to sport after concussion

-Your child can return to organised sports like netball, football, cricket or hockey only when she has returned to school full time, and light physical activity isn’t causing any symptoms.
+Your child can return to organised sports like netball, football, cricket or hockey only when they’ve returned to school full time and light physical activity isn’t causing any symptoms.